carla-simulator/carla/Docs/python_api.md

     - **Return:** _[carla.TrafficLightState](#carla.TrafficLightState)_
     - **Setter:** _[carla.TrafficLight.set_state](#carla.TrafficLight.set_state)_
 - <a name="carla.TrafficLight.get_green_time"></a>**<font color="#7fb800">get_green_time</font>**(<font color="#00a6ed">**self**</font>)
-The client returns the seconds set for the traffic light to be green according to last tick.
+The client returns the time set for the traffic light to be green, according to last tick.
 The method does not call the simulator.
-    - **Return:** _float_
+    - **Return:** _float<small> – seconds</small>_
     - **Setter:** _[carla.TrafficLight.set_green_time](#carla.TrafficLight.set_green_time)_
 - <a name="carla.TrafficLight.get_red_time"></a>**<font color="#7fb800">get_red_time</font>**(<font color="#00a6ed">**self**</font>)
-The client returns the seconds set for the traffic light to be red according to last tick.
+The client returns the time set for the traffic light to be red, according to last tick.
 The method does not call the simulator.
-    - **Return:** _float_
+    - **Return:** _float<small> – seconds</small>_
     - **Setter:** _[carla.TrafficLight.set_red_time](#carla.TrafficLight.set_red_time)_
 - <a name="carla.TrafficLight.get_yellow_time"></a>**<font color="#7fb800">get_yellow_time</font>**(<font color="#00a6ed">**self**</font>)
-The client returns the the seconds set for the traffic light to be yellow according to last tick.
+The client returns the time set for the traffic light to be yellow, according to last tick.
 The method does not call the simulator.
-    - **Return:** _float_
+    - **Return:** _float<small> – seconds</small>_
     - **Setter:** _[carla.TrafficLight.set_yellow_time](#carla.TrafficLight.set_yellow_time)_

 <h5 style="margin-top: -20px">Setters</h5>